 Black History Month

-The library offers a wealth of relevant resources, including scholarly content and the works themselves: music, literature, images, and more.
+The library offers a wealth of relevant resources, including scholarly content, music, films, images, and more.
 A few singular highlights:

-- The only known copy of the first cookbook by a Black American, Malinda Russell, who offers a tantalizing, brief history of her life in the book's first pages.
+- The only known copy of the first cookbook by a Black American, Malinda Russell, who offers a tantalizing, brief history of her life in the book's first pages (now available in a new, open access edition)

 - Chez Baldwin Writer's House Digital Collection, with thousands of images memorializing Baldwin's home in France.
-It was a social hub for many great Black and diaspora artists like Josephine Baker, Caryl Phillips, Nina Simone, Miles Davis, Henry Louis Gates, Jr., and others, and was demolished in 2014 to make way for luxury condos.
+It was a social hub for many great Black and diaspora artists like Josephine Baker, Caryl Phillips, Nina Simone, Miles Davis, Henry Louis Gates, Jr., and others

 - A digital copy of the Orville Z. Frazier Photograph Album from the Bentley Historical Library.
 Frazier (1896-1971) was an engineer and inventor who lived in Elkhart, Indiana, as well as Grand Rapids and River Rouge, Michigan.

-To find more, use search by subject in our Advanced Catalog Search: select Subject in the dropdown menu, and enter a term (for example, "Composers, Black" or "African American Women Authors").
+For help finding materials, see our guide to African American Studies, or search by subject in our Advanced Catalog Search: select Subject in the dropdown menu, and enter a term (for example, "Composers, Black" or "African American History").
 Use quotes around phrases for more precise results.